PraisesKalintha/CSK-2026-Performance-Analysis/README.md

 | Middle overs | 7.78 |	9.67  |
 | Death overs  | 8.96 |	12.55 |

-7. Designated middle- and death-overs batters underperformed their roles.
-Kartik Sharma and Ruturaj Gaikwad (most-used in the middle) and Shivam Dube / Prashant Veer (most-used at death) scored below the strike rate threshold generally needed to win T20 matches, while some of the squad's highest-impact batters were used out of position or given too few deliveries to influence the game.
+**7. Designated middle- and death-overs batters underperformed their roles.** Kartik Sharma and Ruturaj Gaikwad (most-used in the middle) and Shivam Dube / Prashant Veer (most-used at death) scored below the strike rate threshold generally needed to win T20 matches, while some of the squad's highest-impact batters were used out of position or given too few deliveries to influence the game.

-8. Anshul Kamboj's economy worsened as the tournament progressed: 8.03 in Phase 1 (M1–M3) → 10.97 in Phase 2 (M4–M10) → 11.50 in Phase 3 (M11–M14).
+**8. Anshul Kamboj's economy worsened as the tournament progressed:** 8.03 in Phase 1 (M1–M3) → 10.97 in Phase 2 (M4–M10) → 11.50 in Phase 3 (M11–M14).

-9. Kagiso Rabada was CSK's most dangerous opponent bowler, taking 6 wickets against them across the season — ahead of Mohammed Siraj and Eshan Malinga (4 each).
+**9. Kagiso Rabada was CSK's most dangerous opponent bowler,** taking 6 wickets against them across the season — ahead of Mohammed Siraj and Eshan Malinga (4 each).

 # Recommendations